I had a very enjoyable weekend! Here is the first formal review from the tour.

 Supplied with the amp were Wolf Ear Audio made power cable and interconnects.
 The interconnects can be purchased on the website in various lengths and at reasonable prices.
 They are solidly made and very pretty (again subjective).

-Bottom line opinion is that this is an amp anyone not needing more power would likely love!
+Bottom line opinion is that this is an amp that anyone not needing more power would likely love!
 I don't know how it would do with multi-driver speakers, but it is a match made in heaven with the Omega Super Alnico Monitors - single drivers at 93db.
 At $1600 CAD (currently $1170 US), it's a great buy.